 Column 3 shows a material's hazard class or division, or the entry "Forbidden."
 Never transport a "Forbidden" material.
-You placard shipments based on the quantity and hazard class.
+Placard hazardous materials shipments based on the quantity and hazard class.
 You can decide which placards to use if you know these three things: